Jonathan Sacks, Baron Sacks: Interfaith dialogue

 Sacks was an advocate of interfaith dialogue and sat on the Board of World Religious Leaders for the Elijah Interfaith Institute.

 Politics in the United States

 In October 2017, Jonathan Sacks inveighed against a "politics of anger" he said was corroding the fabric of U.S. society.
 "The politics of anger that's emerged in our time is full of danger," Sacks said.
 He decried the breakdown of American society into narrower and narrower identities that nurtured a "culture of grievances."
 Sacks warned that "The social contract is still there, but the social covenant is being lost."

 On antisemitism

 In a June 2019 debate on anti-Semitism in the House of Lords, Sacks stated that "there is hardly a country in the world, certainly not a single country in Europe, where Jews feel safe" and that societies tolerating anti-Semitism had "forfeited all moral credibility".
-Additionally, Sacks equated anti-Semitism to a "mutating virus."
+Additionally, Sacks equated anti-Semitism to a "mutating virus".

+Public lectures

+In 2013, Sacks delivered the twenty-sixth Erasmus Lecture, titled On Creative Minorities, hosted by First Things magazine and the Institute on Religion and Public Life.
+In his lecture, Sacks discussed the role of faith communities as “creative minorities” that sustain moral and cultural vitality in societies experiencing secularization and fragmentation.
+Drawing on historical, theological, and sociological insights, he urged religious groups to engage the public sphere constructively while remaining faithful to their traditions.